 The design does look to have an awkwardly large screen bezel at the top/bottom (depending on orientation) - it's not clear yet whether this is a proto limitation, an overall design compromise, or perhaps a feature, with controls for the device.
 Time will tell.
 The screen size reduction is unfortunate, but then the NexDock 360 is an altogether more portable accessory, coming at 30% lighter, which more than makes up for less screen real estate.

-I still have the NexDock Touch, so if anyone out there knows a magic connection combination that lets the Lumia 950 range hook up to it reliably then do please share.
-In the meantime, it's something of a champion lapdock for my IDOL 4 Pro, plus it works even better with my Samsung Galaxy phones and DeX.
+I still have the NexDock Touch, plus there's now an easy workaround that lets the Lumia 950 range hook up to it reliably.
+In the meantime, it's something of a direct champion lapdock for my IDOL 4 Pro, plus it works even better with my Samsung Galaxy phones and DeX.
 See my video review embedded below.

 (As usual with videos, click through to YouTube if you want more resolution and more quality:)